-PartSource stores are franchised stand-alone stores that offer brand-name auto parts targeted to medium to heavy do-it-yourselfers, automotive enthusiasts and commercial installers who do not typically frequent a Canadian Tire Associate Store for their automotive needs.
-PartSource stores are typically 7,300 square feet in size and offer a selection of approximately 15,000 brand name auto parts and accessories with access to tens of thousands of additional products generally available on a same-day basis.
+PartSource stores are a mix of franchised and corporate stores that offer brandname auto parts targeted to medium to heavy do-it-yourselfers, automotive enthusiasts and commercial installers who do not typically frequent a Canadian Tire Associate Store for their automotive needs.
+PartSource stores on average are approximately 7,800 square feet and offer a selection of approximately 16,000 brand name auto parts and accessories with access to tens of thousands of additional products generally available on a same-day basis.
 PartSource stores are conveniently located, feature competitive pricing and are staffed by expert auto parts professionals and licensed automotive technicians.
 Convenient shopping hours are offered to meet customer needs.
 Product assortment at PartSource stores is tailored to regional variations in ages and types of vehicles.
 PartSource stores also feature many value-added services such as loan-a-tool programs, brake drum and rotor turning and "look-up" systems to locate make/model-specific repair instructions.